-The salinity initial condition is specified from within the Salinity tab of the CMS-Flow Model Control window (see Figure 2-61.
+The salinity initial condition is specified from within the Salinity tab of the CMS-Flow Model Control window (see Figure 2-71.
 Two options are available for the initial condition: (1) a constant value, or (2) a user-specified dataset.

-The CMS card used to specify the salinity initial condition is described in Table 2-60.
+The CMS card used to specify the salinity initial condition is described in Table 2-67.

-Input Format Notes Salinity Initial Condition Constant [card=SALINITY_IC_CONSTANT] [name=SalIC, type=char, options=(ON,OFF), default=OFF] Specifies the salinity initiation condition as a constant value for the whole solution domain.
-Salinity Initial Condition Dataset [card=SALINITY_IC_DATASE] [name=SalICfile, type=char, default=none] [name=SalICpath, type=char, default=none] Specifies the salinity initiation condition dataset file and path.
+Input Format Notes Salinity [card=SALINITY IC CONSTANT] Specifies the salinity initiation Initial [name=SalIC, type=char, condition as a constant value for Condition the whole solution domain. options=(ON,OFF), default=OFF] Constant [card=SALINITY_IC_DATASE] Salinity [name=SalICfile, type=char, Initial Specifies the salinity initiation default=nonel Condition condition dataset file and path. [name=SallCpath, type=char, Dataset default=none]

-Table 2-60.
+Table 2-65.
 CMS card used to specify the salinity initial condition

-For some applications, using a constant value for the initial condition may be lead to a long spinup time for salinity.
-The spinup time is the time it takes for the salinity to reach a quasi equilibrium or in other words the time it takes for the effects of the initial condition to disappear.
+For some applications, using a constant value for the initial condition may be lead to a long spin-up time for salinity.
+The spin-up time is the time it takes for the salinity to reach a quasi equilibrium or in other words the time it takes for the effects of the initial condition to disappear.
 A better approach is to use a spatially-varying user-specified dataset.
 The dataset may be obtained from a previous simulation or manually created based on user judgment.